Pitmairen/hamlish-jinja/README.rst

 hamlish_file_extensions:
 ~~~~~~~~~~~~~~~~~~~~~~~~

 A list of file extensions to run the preprocessor on.
+The default
+is ('.haml',)

 Example::
     env.hamlish_file_extensions=('.haml',)